For as long as we both shall live? A pulse-racing standalone thriller by the #1 bestselling author of The Secrets She Keeps, now a major TV series

 This exhilarating thriller from the bestselling author - whose books have sold more than 6 million copies - is Michael Robotham's finest page-turner yet.

 Before becoming a novelist, Michael Robotham was an investigative journalist working across America, Australia and Britain, and with clinical and forensic psychologists as they helped police investigate complex, psychologically driven crimes.
 Michael's 2004 debut thriller, The Suspect, sold more than 1 million copies around the world.
 It is the first of nine novels featuring beloved Joe O'Loughlin.
 Good Girl, Bad Girl and When She Was Good are the first two books in a new series featuring forensic psychologist Cyrus Haven.
 Michael is the only Australian to win the UK's prestigious Gold Dagger Award twice - for Good Girl, Bad Girl and Life or Death.
-Good Girl, Bad Girl was also shortlisted for the 2020 Edgar Award for Best Novel.
+When She Was Good won the 2021 Ian Fleming Steel Dagger Award and Good Girl, Bad Girl was shortlisted for the 2020 Edgar Award for Best Novel.
 In 2020, The Secrets She Keeps was adapted for television.
 He lives in Sydney.